“Word hard and don’t be afraid to ask questions.”

 What is the most valuable trait for someone on the department?
 Being flexible and being willing to do what needs to get done, even if it’s not the most fun thing.

 Since being hired, have any parts of the job surprised you?
-Not really…I’m a watcher, so I tend to kind of grasp a lot of things that people don’t necessarily catch.
+Not really…I’m a watcher, so I tend to grasp a lot of things that people don’t necessarily catch.
 I like to have a good grasp of something before I jump into it which obviously can’t always happen.
 So I feel like job-wise, nothing has surprised me because of that tendency.